Armenian cuisine: Herbs, spices and sauces

 Armenians make extensive use of various herbs in their dishes.
 One porridge prepared from cereals and wild herbs is called kerchik.
 (The same name is used by Yazidis.)
-Armenians usually eat kerchik with pickled cabbage (t‘tu), whereas Yazidis eat it with knotgrass (Polygonum aviculare).
-In Armenia there are more than 3,600 wild plant species.
-Those include stinging nettle (mostly used for tea), asparagus and mallow, an herb that formed the original basis for marshmallows.
-The region of Western Armenia, where millions of Armenians lived prior to the Armenian genocide, has rich plant biodiversity with over 3,000 vascular plant taxa—of these almost 800 are endemic species.
+Armenians usually eat kerchik with pickled cabbage, whereas Yazidis eat it with knotgrass (Polygonum aviculare).
+The Eastern Anatolia region, where many Armenians lived prior to the Armenian genocide, has rich plant biodiversity with over 3,000 vascular plant taxa—of these almost 800 are endemic species.
 The inhabitants of this region often lived in inaccessible areas and were dependent on local cultivated and wild flora.
 Some of the most important areas of the region, in terms of plant diversity, include Harput, Lake Hazar and Munzur.